HassaanAbbasi/Candlestick-Graphs/README.md

 ## Acknowledgments
 I developed this project to explore the relationship between technology and finance.

-I chose to specifically plot Scotiabank Toronto's data because during my stock market research I found that it is an excellent long-term core holding.
-Also, Scotiabank is Canada's most international bank, which makes it all the more interesting to follow and study.
+Originally, this project only plotted Scotiabank Toronto's data because during my stock market research I found that it is an excellent long-term core holding.
+However, I realized that it's more beneficial to be able to view the stock data of ANY company instead of just one.